bilalabdelkadir/airbnb-clone-project/README.md

 ### 10. Database Administrator (DBA)

 DBAs are responsible for designing, implementing, and maintaining the database systems.
 They ensure data integrity, optimize performance, and manage backups and recovery.

+## Technology Stack

+Below is a list of the main technologies used in this project, along with a brief explanation of their purpose:

+- **Django**: A high-level Python web framework used to build secure and maintainable web applications quickly.

+- **Django REST Framework**: An extension of Django that helps build RESTful APIs easily, supporting features like authentication, serialization, and viewsets.

+- **GraphQL (Graphene-Django)**: A query language for APIs that allows clients to request only the data they need.
+Graphene-Django integrates GraphQL into Django applications.

+- **MySQL**: A relational database management system used to store and manage structured data for the application.

+- **Jenkins**: An open-source automation server used to build, test, and deploy the project continuously (CI/CD pipeline).

+- **Git & GitHub**: Git is a version control system used to track changes in source code.
+GitHub is a platform for hosting Git repositories and collaborating on code with others.